entelognathus/Antiarch-phylogeny/Antiarch taxa used in analysis to be compiled.md

 Plax, D. P. (2016).
 Stratigraphic ichthyofauna assemblages of the Devonian deposits in the Vileyka Buried Ridge of the Belarusian Anticlise. *Natural Resources*, (2), 14-44.

 Plax, D. P., & Lukševičs, E. (2023).
-A new Early Devonian antiarch placoderm from Belarus, and the phylogeny of Asterolepidoidei. *Acta Palaeontologica Polonica*, **68**(3), 513-527.
+A new Lower Devonian antiarch placoderm from Belarus, and the phylogeny of Asterolepidoidei. *Acta Palaeontologica Polonica*, **68**(3), 513-527.

 Ritchie, A., Wang, S.T., Young, G.C., & Zhang, G.R.
 (1992).
 The Sinolepidae, a family of antiarchs (placoderm fishes) from the Devonian of South China and eastern Australia. *Records of the Australian Museum*, **44**(3), 319-370.